Finch-API/finch-docs/docs/3-Quickstart.md

 ```
 <!-- type: tab-end -->

+Copy, paste, and run the commend in your terminal.
+This `curl` command is going to make an HTTP POST request which will exchange our authorization header (our client_id and client_secret which is base64 encoded) and our newly generated authorization code for an access token.

-The authorization `code` represents a user consenting your application access to their system.
-You can now exchange it for an `access_token` which represents your application's access to your user's system.
+In [OAuth2](https://oauth.net/2/) terms, the authorization `code` represents a user consenting your application access to their system.
+The `access_token` represents your application's access to your user's system.

 ### Use the access token to send an API request

-Now that you have an `access_token`, you can send API requests to Finch.
+Now that you have a valid `access_token`, you will use this access token to send requests to Finch's APIs from now on.
+You will not have to go through the authentication process again unless you need to get a new access token or a [re-authentication](./Development-Guides/Re-authentication.md) event happens.

 Run the following command to retrieve the `largeco`'s employee directory!

 <!--
 type: tab